Go to author page

 • The desire to explore without delay.
 Let’s be honest - coordinating travels with friends, family, or partners can often be an exercise in frustration.
 Respondents from the U.S., Canada, Australia, and the U.K. cited the desire to see the world and not wait for others as the primary driving force behind solo travel.

 • Freedom and flexibility.
 One of the solo travel advantages is the ability to stay spontaneous.
-Travelers aren’t beholden to anyone's schedule, budget, or interests but their own.
-The sense of independence motivated 46% of respondents.
+Solo travelers answer to nobody's schedule, budget, or wishlist but their own.
+That sense of independence motivated 45% of respondents in recent surveys, and it shows up in how they travel: last-minute bookings, spontaneous detours, and days that go exactly as planned because the only plan is theirs.

 • Digital nomadism.
 The rise of remote work has led more people to become digital nomads.
 The number of them in the U.S. has risen sharply, reaching 17.3 million by mid-2023 - up 10 million from 2019 levels.
 The lifestyle blending work and travel increases demand for solo travel experiences.